surenjanath/Maritime-Ports-DB-Builder/README.md

 - 🌊 Scrapes essential shipping data from a maritime website.
 - ⚓️ Constructs a robust SQLite database to store countries, ports, and detailed port data.
 - 📚 Respects the website's "robots.txt" rules for ethical web scraping.
-- 🗺️ Guided navigation through the code with a warm and friendly tone.
 - 🌟 Perfect for developers and maritime enthusiasts seeking valuable maritime insights.

 ## How to Use: